Ingesting hydrogen peroxide can be fatal, researchers say

 As a mouth rinse, it helps remove mucus or relieves minor mouth irritation.
 When applied to an affected area, it releases oxygen-causing foam, which helps remove dead skin and disinfect the area.

-High-concentration peroxide -- greater than 10% -- is most often seen in commercial settings, often labeled "food-grade hydrogen peroxide," or as part of complementary or alternative medicine therapies, which use non-traditional medical treatments with or instead of standard medical care.
+High-concentration peroxide -- greater than 10% -- is most often seen in commercial settings, for example to store or prepare food, and is often labeled "food-grade hydrogen peroxide."
+It is also used as part of complementary or alternative medicine therapies, which use non-traditional medical treatments with or instead of standard medical care.

 "Peroxide ingestion cases are difficult to manage, because not a lot of research has been done on these types of cases," said the study's lead author, Dr. Benjamin Hatten of the University of Colorado School of Medicine.
 After encountering numerous ingestion cases over the course of his career, he set out to increase knowledge about peroxide and provide the medical community with answers regarding care for ingestion patients.

-In the alternative and complementary medicine communities, the ingestion of small amounts of diluted, high-concentration hydrogen peroxide, a form of "hydrogenoxygenation" therapy, has been promoted for a range of uses from cleansing the digestive tract to curing cancer.
+In the alternative and complementary medicine communities, the ingestion of small amounts of diluted, high-concentration hydrogen peroxide, a form of "hydrogenoxygenation" therapy, has been promoted for a range of uses from cleansing the digestive tract and detoxifying to curing cancer.

 However, the effects of the claims have yet to be scientifically proven.